harun-akcay/cen207-2025-2026-49-harun-akcay-java/README.md

-# eclipse-java-maven-template
+# Inventory Management Application

 # Overview

-You will generate eclipse maven project with Junit4 from CLI and.
-Also you will generate jar and then you will run your application.
+This is an Inventory Management Application developed as a Java Maven project with JUnit4.
+The application provides comprehensive functionality for managing materials, projects, and expenses with advanced data structures and algorithms implementation including B+ Trees, Hash Tables, Huffman Coding, KMP Algorithm, Graph algorithms (BFS, DFS, Strongly Connected Components), and file operations with atomic writes and integrity checks.
+You will generate jar and then you will run your application.
 For more information you can check examples [Maven – Maven in 5 Minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) and [TheNEXUS | A Community Project](https://books.sonatype.com/mvnref-book/reference/index.html)

 ## Releases